RosettaCommons/binder/documentation/debugging.rst

     cmake_bindings/std/complex.cpp:#include <bits/stl_uninitialized.h> // std::uninitialized_copy

 The important information in the output is the ``std::`` types/functions without the leading underscores.
- Those are STL-implementation independent types/functions that should be defined elsewhere, not in the headrs from the ``bits`` directory.
+ Those are STL-implementation independent types/functions that should be defined elsewhere, not in the headers from the ``bits`` directory.
 In this particular example, the function of interest is ``std::uninitialized_copy``.

 A quick search in the C++ documentation or in the WWW,  tells that this function is defined in the <memory> header.
 Therefore, this information should be hardcoded into the binder.

-3. The internal binder function that handlels  the STL library mappings is located in ``source/types.cpp``:``add_relevant_include_for_decl``.
+3. The internal binder function that handles the STL library mappings is located in ``source/types.cpp``:``add_relevant_include_for_decl``.
 Briefly, the function has a map with the STL headers and the types those contain.
 That should look similar to this:

 .. code-block:: python